Climate change will exacerbate extreme poverty in Africa, affecting 118 million people in 2030, according to the World Meteorological Organization.

 For Talas, besides recovery after COVID-19, improving resilience to climate change is an “urgent and ongoing” need and urges investments, particularly necessary in capacity development and technology transfer, as well as in improving countries’ early warning systems, including That’s weather, water and climate monitoring systems.”

-The report is the result of the collaboration of the World Meteorological Organization, the African Union Commission and the Economic Commission for Africa through the African Center for Climate Policy, international and regional scientific organizations and United Nations agencies.
+The report is the result of the collaboration of WMO, the African Union Commission, and the Economic Commission for Africa (ECA) through the African Center for Climate Policy, international and regional scientific organizations, and United Nations agencies.

 The State of Climate in Africa 2020 is presented in the context of the Extraordinary Meeting of the World Meteorological Conference and before the United Nations Climate Change Negotiations at the 26* Session of the Conference of the Parties (COP26) starting on 1 November.

-This new study calls for reducing global greenhouse gas emissions, raising climate ambition and increasing funding for adaptation.
+This new study calls for a reduction in global greenhouse gas emissions, an increased level of climate ambition and increased funding for adaptation.

 Lionel Correa denounced that Africa is experiencing an increase in meteorological and climatic variability, causing disasters and disruptions to economic, ecological and social systems.
 In fact, it is estimated that climate change in sub-Saharan Africa could cause GDP to fall by as much as 3 percent by 2050.